Levonorgestrel

-Levonorgestrel is a hormonal medication which is used in a number of birth control methods.
+Levonorgestrel is a hormonal medication used in a number of birth control methods.
 It is combined with an estrogen to make combination birth control pills.
-As an emergency birth control, sold under the brand name Plan B One-Step among others, it is useful within 72 hours of unprotected sex.
-The more time that has passed since sex, the less effective the medication becomes, and it does not work after pregnancy (implantation) has occurred.
-Levonorgestrel works by preventing ovulation or fertilization from occurring.
-It decreases the chances of pregnancy by 57 to 93%.
+As an emergency birth control, sold under the brand names Plan B One-Step and Julie, among others, it is useful within 72 hours of unprotected sex.
+The more time that has passed since sex, the less effective the medication becomes.
+Levonorgestrel works by preventing or delaying ovulation so an egg cannot be released.
+The dosage used for emergency contraception is ineffective when ovulation has already occurred, and has been found to have no effect on implantation.
+It decreases the chances of pregnancy by 57–93%.
 In an intrauterine device (IUD), such as Mirena among others, it is effective for the long-term prevention of pregnancy.
 A levonorgestrel-releasing implant is also available in some countries.

 Common side effects include nausea, breast tenderness, headaches, and increased, decreased, or irregular menstrual bleeding.
 When used as an emergency contraceptive, if pregnancy occurs, there is no evidence that its use harms the fetus.
 It is safe to use during breastfeeding.
 Birth control that contains levonorgestrel will not change the risk of sexually transmitted infections.
 It is a progestin and has effects similar to those of the hormone progesterone.
 It works primarily by preventing ovulation and closing off the cervix to prevent the passage of sperm.

 Levonorgestrel was patented in 1960 and introduced for medical use together with ethinylestradiol in 1970.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.
 In the United States, levonorgestrel-containing emergency contraceptives are available over the counter (OTC) for all ages.
 In 2020, it was the 323rd most commonly prescribed medication in the United States, with more than 800 thousand prescriptions.

 Medical uses

 Birth control

-At low doses, levonorgestrel is used in monophasic and triphasic formulations of combined oral contraceptive pills, with available monophasic doses ranging from 100 to 250 µg, and triphasic doses of 50 µg/75 µg/125 µg.
+At low doses, levonorgestrel is used in monophasic and triphasic formulations of combined oral contraceptive pills, with available monophasic doses ranging from 100 to 250 μg, and triphasic doses of 50 μg, 75 μg, and 125 μg.
 It is combined with the estrogen ethinylestradiol in these formulations.
+In addition to the single-dose emergency contraceptive, Cipla and later Piramal marketed i-pill Daily, a 21‑tablet combined daily oral contraceptive intended for regular birth control.

-At very low daily dose of 30 µg, levonorgestrel is used in some progestogen-only pill formulations.
+At very low daily dose of 30 μg, levonorgestrel is used in some progestogen-only pill formulations.

 Levonorgestrel is the active ingredient in a number of intrauterine devices including Mirena and Skyla.
 It is also the active ingredient in the birth control implants Norplant and Jadelle.

 One of the more common forms of contraception that contains only levonorgestrel is an IUD.
-One IUD, the Mirena, is a small hollow cylinder containing levonorgestrel and polydimethylsiloxane and covered with a release rate controlling membrane.
+One IUD, the Mirena, is a small hollow cylinder containing levonorgestrel and polydimethylsiloxane and covered with a release rate-controlling membrane.